Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$

 To create our final object catalogs, we run \verb+SExtractor+ twice per filter.
-One run is tuned to detect faint and relatively small sources and one is tuned for bright and relatively large sources.
+One run is tuned to detect faint and relatively small sources, and one is tuned for bright and relatively large sources.
 These two catalogs are matched afterward based on the central position of the objects.
-If an object is contained in both catalogs we prioritize the bright source catalog.
+If an object is contained in both catalogs, we prioritize the bright source catalog.
 We always use the $g'$-band images to detect the sources.

 To create the catalogs of the small and faint sources, we use the smoothed images.
-As detection parameters, we use a limiting surface brightness of $27.4\,g'\,\mathrm{mag \,arcsec^{-2}}$ and a minimum detection area of 49 pixels at the distance of Abell 1656 scaled with the physical scale for Abell 262.
-This relatively large minimum detection area reduces the number of false detections in low S/N regions at the cost of missing faint compact objects.
-As we are interested in detecting UDGs and similar objects that are relatively large, missing faint small objects (presumably point source-like background objects) is not a big issue.
+As detection parameters, we use a limiting surface brightness of $27.4\,g'\,\mathrm{mag \,arcsec^{-2}}$ and a minimum detection area of 7 $\times$ 7 px = 49 px (although we note that the detection area can take any shape) at the distance of A1656 scaled with the physical scale for A262.
+This relatively large minimum detection area reduces the number of false detections in low-S/N regions at the cost of missing faint compact objects.
+As we are interested in detecting UDGs and similar objects that are relatively large, missing faint small objects (presumably point-source-like background objects) is not a big issue.
 But as we model all detected objects overlapping with the main object of interest, this would also include modeling false detections alongside real sources which can lead to erroneous or even failing fits using \verb+GALFIT+.
-Our chosen background subtraction parameters are \verb+BACK_SIZE=32+ ($32\,\mathrm{px}=6.4\arcsec$) at the distance of Abell 1656, scaled with the physical scale for Abell 262, as well as \verb+BACK_FILTER_SIZE=3+.
-Using the latter, the background is determined of the medians inside 3 times 3 background patches.
-Both, the small background size and the background filtering, do eliminate significant overshooting effects in the background subtraction.
+Our chosen background subtraction parameters are \verb+BACK_SIZE=32+ (32 px = 6.\arcsec4) at the distance of A1656, scaled with the physical scale for A262, as well as \verb+BACK_FILTER_SIZE=3+.
+Using the latter, the background is determined from the medians inside 3 $\times$ 3 background patches.
+Both the small background size and the background filtering do eliminate significant overshooting effects in the background subtraction.
 Such overshooting effects could even mimic real UDGs, as shown in Figure \ref{fig:UDGsBackground}.
-Here, the background was subtracted using two different sets of parameters: on the left-hand side with a too-large background size and without background filtering and on the right-hand side with our best background subtraction parameters.
+Here, the background was subtracted using two different sets of parameters: on the left-hand side with a too-large background size and without background filtering, and on the right-hand side with our best background subtraction parameters.
 Furthermore, we use the \verb+CLEAN+ option with \verb+CLEAN_PARAM=1.0+ to avoid many spurious detections.